-- 2. Specify the number of horizontal rows in the Rows field, and specify the number of vertical columns in the Columns field. - 3.
-To specify the default cell type, click Text Cells or Picture Cells in the Cell Type area.
-Later, you can select specific cells and convert the content type if needed. - 4.
-If you want to create text cells that expand as you add text, use the controls in the Auto Fit area. - 5.
-If you have a preference for how to navigate through cells in a table when you press Tab, you can choose a different option from the Tab Order drop-down menu. - 6.
-If you want to link text cells so imported text flows through the specified cells similar to linked text boxes check Link Cells.
+- 2. Specify the number of horizontal rows in the Body Rows field, and specify the number of vertical columns in the Columns field. - 3.
+Specify the number of header rows in the Header Rows field, and specify the number of footer rows in the Footer Rows field. - 4.
+If you want to create text cells that expand as you add text, use the controls in the Auto Fit area.

+- 5. If you want to link text cells so imported text flows through the specified cells - similar to linked text boxes - check Link Cells.
 If you check Link Cells, you can choose the order in which to link the text cells from the Link Order dropdown menu. - → If you do not link cells in this manner, you can link them later using the Linking tool or the Link Text Cells command (Table menu).
-In addition, even if you don't link the text cells, you can still use Tab to jump from cell to cell while entering or editing data. - 7.
+In addition, even if you don't link the text cells, you can still use Tab to jump from cell to cell while entering or editing data. - 6.
 If you intend to import data from Excel, check Link to External Data.
-For more information, see "Importing Excel tables." - 8.
-If you want the table to remain the same size if you add or delete rows, check Maintain Geometry. - 9.
-To specify the story direction for table cells, click Horizontal or Vertical in the Story Direction area. - 10.
-To specify the table orientation, click Horizontal or Vertical in the Table Direction area.
+For more information, see "Importing Excel tables." - 7.
+If you want the table to remain the same size if you add or delete rows, check Maintain Geometry. - 8.
+Click OK.